BINF3101-yohe/Lab6_genome_annotation_part1/README.md

 Genes within genomes can be distributed in very different ways.
 Some genomes have lots of genes that are closely packed.
 The human genome, conversely, has long stretches of DNA that do not contain genes.

 Yeast genomes are typically compact and the genes contain few introns.
 We need to **train our model** to know what type of genome we have.
-We will use a database of known yeast proteins to train our mdeol
+We will use a database of known yeast proteins to train our model